abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   }
 }
 ```
-- In PasswordComplexityIndicatorService we set default values for complexity indicator.
+- In PasswordComplexityIndicatorService we set default values for complexity indicator bar.
 These are;
   - regex
   - colors
   - texts